 From September 2015, Serious worked in partnership with Pupil Referral Units (PRUs) in Leeds and Brighouse to pilot Pass It On, a unique music education programme, which aims to develop the musical ability of young people in PRUs and support the development of their personal and social skills through positive music-making experiences.

-The success and impact of this trial has led to a 2017/18 edition of the project, this time working this time in a primary school in Bradford alongside the two Pupil Referral Units.
+The success and impact of this trial led to a 2017/18 edition of the project, this time working this time in Shirley Manor Primary School in Bradford alongside the two Pupil Referral Units.
+To celebrate the culmination of this edition of the project, we hosted an inspiring final performance at two of the schools.
+To find out more from the latest edition please click here.

 The Pass it On programme, funded by Youth Music and Serious Trust, has seen world-class artists from a variety of musical genres share their expertise with both primary and secondary PRU students, facilitated by musician Dave Kane.